RobinCaroff/workshop-kmp/codelab.md

 ```

 Positive
-: The `Coroutines` are supported differently on Android (kotlin) and iOS (Swift).
-As we are going to take advantage of coroutines, the Android and the iOS parts of the kore library will implement different solution.
+: In the common code we are going to use the Kotlin `Coroutines` in order to handle multi-tasking.
+However coroutines are not currently supported in Swift for that reason, we chose to use coroutines only inside the common Kotlin project (internaly) and we only expose methods with direct results or ones that take callbacks as parameters.
+As Android and iOS will not provide the same coroutines dispatchers, both project will have to provide their own CoroutineScope to execute coroutines.

 Now create the repository cache interface : `.../kore/data/APODRepositoryCache.kt`